00/00.github.io/_posts/people/2014-05-23-contributed.md

 - people
 ---

-Clara Maguire
-Clara's work focused on the areas of intervention which supports sustainable development across civic capital, inclusive economies and the zero carbon economy.
+Clara Maguire work focused on the areas of intervention which supports sustainable development across civic capital, inclusive economies and the zero carbon economy.

-Tim Ahrensbach
-Tim co-authored the RIBA-commended 'Compendium for the Civic Economy' and co-founded Hub Westminster.
+Tim Ahrensbach co-authored the RIBA-commended 'Compendium for the Civic Economy' and co-founded Hub Westminster.